UK's Best Engineering Universities - Ranked

 What’s more, the engineering curriculum perfectly blends theory and practice.
 At Warwick, you get the opportunity to carry out hands-on experiments, which give you a sense of what it feels like to work on some of the real-life challenges you’ll face as an engineer.

-Warwick’s School of Engineering has an impressive track record for student satisfaction, and was ranked 5th for General Engineering in the Guardian University League Table for 2020.
+Warwick’s School of Engineering also has an impressive track record for student satisfaction.

 7. University of Edinburgh

-Edinburgh is famous for being a wonderful place to study at university, and the School of Engineering has a well-earned global reputation, with a broad range of courses combining theory and practice.
+The University of Edinburgh is famous for being a wonderful place to study, and the School of Engineering has a well-earned global reputation, with a broad range of courses combining theory and practice.

 Studying at what is undoubtedly one of the top universities for engineering in the UK, Edinburgh will allow you to conduct research activities to give you the best preparation and formation for your professional pathway.